2022-2023 Parent/Student Handbook and Pre-K Handbook

 If a student is not in their classroom by 8:35 they are tardy.
 The tardy will be considered unexcused unless a note is provided due to an appointment or other appropriate reason.

-If a student must miss school, he or she must bring a note which includes the date of the absence, the reason for the absence, and the parent’s signature.
+If a student must miss school, he or she must bring a note that includes the date of the absence, the reason for the absence, and the parent’s signature.
 If a child arrives before 10:00 they are considered tardy.
-If they arrive after 10 they will have a half day absence.
-If they leave before 1:30, they will have a half day absence.
+If they arrive after 10 they will have a half-day absence.
+If they leave before 1:30, they will have a half-day absence.
 If they leave after 1:30, they will receive credit for a full day.

 Absences may be excused for sickness, medical appointments, deaths, family obligations where the child’s absence is necessary, or for any reason approved by the principal.
 If a returning student does not bring an excuse note, the absence will not be excused until a note from the parent is received.
 A note is needed even if the reason has been given by telephone or in person.